Types of mortgage explained

 - Your repayments aren’t dictated by your lender’s own rate – just the Bank of England.

-- You won’t know for sure how your payments will change through the set period of the deal.
+- You won’t know for sure how your payments will change through the set period of the deal which means that you could pay a different amount each month.
+This could make consistent budgeting difficult.

 - Unless it is a “lifetime tracker”, when the fixed period ends, you move onto the Standard Variable Rate, or can remortgage.

-This is where you pay the lender’s Standard Variable Rate, with a fixed discount each month for an agreed period of time.
+A discount mortgage is when you pay the lender’s Standard Variable Rate, with a fixed discount each month for an agreed period of time.

 - Discount mortgages can be capped (so they don’t go too high) or collared (where the rate can’t fall below a set figure).